Skip to Main Content of this Page

 Recent News Home Lottery

-Since the start of the Lottery in 2002, more than 920,000 college scholarships and grants have been awarded to South Carolina’s students.
-In all, more than $2.8 BILLION has been appropriated to support educational programs in the Palmetto State through June 2012.
+Since the start of the Lottery in 2002, more than one million college scholarships and grants have been awarded to South Carolina’s students.
+In all, more than $2.6 BILLION has been transferred to support educational programs in the Palmetto State.

 # # #